 A CEDS must include a section listing all suggested projects and the projected numbers of jobs created.
 The CEDS will also contain a section identifying and prioritizing vital projects, programs and activities that address the region's greatest needs or that will best enhance the region's competitiveness.

 While inclusion of a project in no way guarantees funding of any sort, many federal agencies look more favorably upon projects which have the kind of broad support inclusion in a region CEDS indicates.
-EDA often requires a CEDS be in place for a region in order for a project grant application to be considered.

 The CEDS process requires that all projects submitted should be acknowledged in the CEDS.
 Therefore all submitted projects will be included in the CEDS.
 However, certain projects have been identified and selected as vital projects.
 The purpose of the list is to publically acknowledge the top actions that will result in the most significant progress towards the Windham region's economic development goals.